On the tractability of optimization problems on H-graphs: H -graphs have few minimal separators

 Let $G$ be a graph.
 If $a,b \in V(G)$, we say that $X \subseteq V(G)$ is an \emph{$(a,b)$-separator} if $a$ and $b$ are in distinct connected components of $G \setminus X$.
 It is a \emph{minimal $(a,b)$-separator} if it is inclusion-wise minimal with this property.
 A subset of $V(G)$ is a \emph{minimal separator} of $G$ if it is a minimal $(a,b)$-separator for some $a,b \in V(G)$.

 The study of minimal separators is an active line of research that found many algorithmic applications (see e.g.\ \cite{kloks1993computing, Berry1999, doi:10.1137/S0097539799359683, Fomin:2015:LIS:3065779.3065785}).
 In general, the number of minimal separators of a graph may be as large as exponential in its number of vertices.
 We prove in this section that in an $H$-graph, this number is upper-bounded by a polynomial (\autoref{minsep}).
 By combining this finding with meta-algorithmic results of Fomin, Todinca and Villanger \cite{Fomin:2015:LIS:3065779.3065785}, we deduce that a wide class of optimization problems can be solved in polynomial time on $H$-graphs (\autoref{c:oispt}).
+We complement these results by providing in \autoref{lem:minsepmany} a lower bound on the function of \autoref{minsep}.

 \begin{theorem} Let $H$ be a graph.
 If $G$ is a $H$-graph, it has at most $(2|G| + 1)^{\|H\|} + \|H\|\cdot (2|G|)^2$ minimal separators. \end{theorem}